What is whaling in cyber security?

 Just like other types of phishing, you have to be diligent in your efforts to protect your business.
 Make sure your employees are trained on cybersecurity.
 Additionally, it’s important to work with a cyber security consultant to keep an eye on your systems and protect against various types of attacks.

-Last Updated: July 5th, 2022Categories: Cybersecurity, Small BusinessTags:
+Last Updated: July 5th, 2022Categories: Cybersecurity Tips, Small BusinessTags:

 Go to Top